arthuraa/agda-hoas-demo/README.md

-# An proof of confluence in Agda using HOAS
+# A proof of confluence in Agda using HOAS

 This a proof-of-concept development to demonstrate how we can reason about higher-order abstract syntax (HOAS) in Agda using the _flat modality_ `♭` and